 You should also call the local authority to report the pothole.
 If you suffered any injuries, your solicitor will arrange for you to go for a free medical assessment to get an official medical report produced.

 The amount of compensation you can claim for your accident will depend on how serious your injury is, and the effect it’s had on your life.
-Because our solicitors look at each case on an individual basis, it’s difficult for us to tell you how much you could claim before starting your case.
-But you can be sure that our solicitors will work hard to make sure you receive all the compensation you deserve.
+Because injury solicitors look at each case on an individual basis, it’s difficult to tell exactly how much you could receive before starting your claim.
+But you can be sure that an expert injury solicitor will work hard to make sure you receive all the compensation you deserve.

 For a guideline figure, you can try our free online compensation calculator.
-Once you’ve spoken to one of our solicitors and told them some more details about your accident, they may be able to give you a better idea of your likely compensation amount.
+Once you’ve spoken to a solicitor and told them some more details about your accident, they may be able to give you a better idea of your likely compensation amount.

 It can be very upsetting to see a child injured – and it can be especially hard to accept if the accident was caused because of somebody else’s negligence.

-If your child has suffered an injury because of the negligence of a highway authority, then we can help you make a claim on their behalf.
+If your child has suffered an injury because of the negligence of a highway authority, then you can seek help to make a claim on their behalf.
 You have until your child is 18 to begin the claim.
 After they turn 18, they then have three years to bring the claim themselves.

-It’s a good idea to contact us as soon as possible on 0800 234 6438 so we can start the process while events are still fresh in the minds of everyone involved and evidence is more easily available.
+It’s a good idea to contact a trained legal adviser as soon as possible on 0800 234 6438 so they can start the process while events are still fresh in the minds of everyone involved and evidence is more easily available.